Hurtigruten – the worlds most beautiful sea voyage.

 We offer both the complete cruise and shorter stretches along the Norwegian coast.

 The cabins onboard Hurtigruten are basic, but comfortable.
-All cabins have private shower/WC, with the exception of some inside cabins onboard the oldest ship MS Lofoten s where there is only a sink in the cabin and shared shower/bathroom facilities in the hallway.
+All with private shower/WC.
 All cabins have separate beds (twin beds) with the exception of some suites (additional cost applies).

 Hurtigruten is served by a fleet of 11 ships.
 All of them are working ships, transporting goods in addition to passengers.
 Since the ships will also call to ports during the night, some noise might occur.
 The facilities provided by the ships are uniform, but the choice of colours, materials and design means that each ship retains its own character.